 - How can ocean health and services to people be preserved or restored?

-Engagement of a broad range of researchers and societal partners is central to the work of the Oceans Network.
-As such, Future Earth will facilitate transdisciplinary research that can be used by policy-makers, businesses and communities to achieve sustainable interactions of humans with the oceans at large.
+Engagement of a broad range of researchers and societal partners is central to the work of the Ocean Network.
+As such, Future Earth will facilitate transdisciplinary research that can be used by policy-makers, businesses and communities to achieve sustainable interactions of humans with the ocean at large.
 We will also work to build scientific capacity to empower researchers and societal partners worldwide to assess the state of the oceanic and coastal domains and improve their management and governance.